GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ## Frequently Asked Questions

-### 1. Why is the SSL/TLS trust being removed?
+### 1. Why is COMMMON being removed?
-COMMON Certificate Policy doesn't comply with the requirements for globally trusted SSL/TLS certificates.
+COMMON Certificate Policy doesn't comply with the requirements for globally trusted SSL/TLS certificates which is impacting overall use of COMMON on intranets.
 These requirements include:

 **a.
 Requirement for Fully-Qualified Domain Names (FQDNs)**<br>
 Microsoft planned to restrict SSL/TLS certificates to only certificates using FQDNs ending in .gov, .mil, or fed.us.
 Some federal agencies issue SSL/TLS certificates to intranet websites.
 These certificates don't have FQDNs; or they contain intranet domains that don't end in .gov, .mil, or fed.us; or they use short names (aliases).
 Under the requirements, these agencies would need to reissue, re-install, and reconfigure all "non-compliant" certificates and applications.
 The Federal PKI community has determined that this would have a negative impact on mission applications on the intranets; consequently the community has voted to remove third party trust for SSL/TLS certificates issued under COMMON.